devanshjoshi08/RISCV-RV32I-Processor/README.md

 The default program embedded in the instruction ROM computes 20 Fibonacci numbers.
 When programmed onto the Basys 3:

-- The serial terminal (115200 baud) shows each Fibonacci number as it's computed
+- The serial terminal (115200 baud) outputs the computed values as they're calculated
-- The LEDs display the lower 16 bits of the current value
+- The LEDs display the lower 16 bits of each Fibonacci number
 - After completion, the LEDs hold F(19) = 4181 = 0x1055 (LEDs 0, 2, 4, 6, 12 on)
 - Pressing the center button resets and reruns the program